elastic/elasticsearch-net/new_docs/contents/nest/search/basics.markdown

 	    ...
 	)

-Or if you want to search one index (thats not the default index)
+Or if you want to search one index (that is not the default index)

 	client.Search<MyObject>(s=>s.
 	    .Index("Index_A")
 	    ...
 	)

-Remember since elasticsearch 19.8 you can also specify wildcards on index names
+Remember that since Elasticsearch 19.8 you can also specify wildcards on index names

 	client.Search<MyObject>(s=>s
 	    .Index("Index_*")